 Ford has unveiled an all-new generation of one of its most important products before a late 2018 Australian launch.
 The 2019 Ford Focus was revealed to the world at an event in London overnight before production begins in July.
 With over 16 million units sold since production started in 1998, this is an extremely important car for Ford worldwide.

-Now sitting on an all-new platform, the 2019 Focus features a significantly more modern look than before, with a wider range of available technology, more available models for customers to choose from and a more economical yet higher performance range of available engines.
+Now sitting on an all-new platform, the 2019 Focus features a significantly more modern look than before, with a wider range of available technology, more available models and a more economical yet higher performance range of available engines.
 The 2019 Focus will compete with everything in the small car class, especially the Volkswagen Golf.

 “Our all-new Ford Focus is the pinnacle of technology and driving appeal in its segment,” said Joe Bakaj, vice president, Product Development, Ford of Europe.